-In anticipation of our upcoming Privacy Webinar, we held a Q&A with expert D. Reed Freeman, Jr. Freeman is a lawyer and co-chair of the Cybersecurity and Privacy Practice at WilmerHale in Washington, DC.
+Following our recent Privacy webinar, we held a Q&A with expert D. Reed Freeman, Jr.—a lawyer and co-chair of the Cybersecurity and Privacy Practice at WilmerHale in Washington, DC.

 We asked him a few questions about the impact of the General Data Protection Regulation (GDPR) and how the California Consumer Protection Act (CCPA) might affect the future of state-led privacy initiatives.